 - The production of a burnished and sheared section on the cut edge

 The most common materials used for blanking include:

 - Mild steel

 - Stainless steel

 We operate a number of low and high-volume blanking presses to meet your requirements.

 One of the value-added fabrication processes we offer is welding.
 Welding is the process of permanently joining two or more metal parts by melting the workpieces and adding a filler material to form a strong bond.
-With the latest equipment and a highly skilled staff, we can provide a variety of welding services to meet your every need.
+With the latest equipment and a highly skilled staff, Direct Metals can provide a variety of metal welding services to meet your every need.
 Some of the types of welding that we offer include, but are not limited to:

 - Seam welding- the result of this type of welding is a rolling resistance weld or non-hermetic seam weld

 - Spot welding- is a type of resistance welding where the spot welds are made at regular intervals on overlapping sheets of metal

 - MIG welding- is an arc welding process in which a continuous solid wire electrode is fed through a welding gun and into the weld pool, joining the two base materials together